 Unchained is an incredible album that paired Cash with Tom Petty in addition to guest appearances by Flea from the Red Hot Chili Peppers and members of Fleetwood Mac.
 But "The Running Kind" from 1996 was unexpected magic when released on the 2003 album Unearthed.

 Originally written and recorded by Billy Edd Wheeler in 1963, Cash and his bride from the Carter Family's version won a Grammy for Best Country & Western Performance: Duet, Trio or Group in 1968.
 It also hit No. 2 on the country charts.
 It's one of the duo's most enduring popular hits, especially after being covered in the film Walk the Line.

 6. "Girl from the North Country" with Bob Dylan

-Originally written by Dylan and recorded at Columbia Studios in New York City in 1963, the song was recorded as a duet between Dylan and Cash in 1969.
+Originally written by Dylan and recorded at Columbia Studios in New York City in 1963, the song was recorded as a duet between Dylan and Cash in Nashville in 1969.
 Cash also performed a duet of this song with Joni Mitchell on The Johnny Cash Show.